renanfranca/renanfranca.github.io/_posts/2022-05-14-learn-debug-jhipster-generator-increase-your-chances-to-fix-bounty-issues.md

 All steps I mentioned above are described at the [CONTRIBUTING.md](https://github.com/jhipster/generator-jhipster/blob/master/CONTRIBUTING.md#use-a-debugger).
 I’ve never work with node.js, yeoman, and ejs before.
 Because that, I had to read the instructions over and over again until I figured out how to make it works.

-In my opinion the [CONTRIBUTING.md](https://github.com/jhipster/generator-jhipster/blob/master/CONTRIBUTING.md#use-a-debugger) do the job, but we have to study to understand it.
+In my opinion, the [CONTRIBUTING.md](https://github.com/jhipster/generator-jhipster/blob/master/CONTRIBUTING.md#use-a-debugger) do the job, but we have to study to understand it.

 # Thank you JHipster!